nagasudhirpulla/taming_python/blog/skills/folium_circles.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-In this post we will learn how to draw GeoJSON paths in **folium** maps.
+In this post we will learn how to draw circles in **folium** maps.
 See [this](https://nagasudhir.blogspot.com/2021/07/introduction-to-folium-for-interactive.html) post to learn about folium libary basics

 ### Files used in this example
 Place the following files in the same folder of the python file to run this code example